-We spoke with five children at the inspection and two parents.
+We spoke with the two children at the inspection.

-Children were happy on arrival at the service and chatted easily with staff, asking about the day and who was expected to attend.
+Children were happy on arrival at the service and chatted easily with staff.
 Children confirmed that they chose what they wanted to do and asked staff for the resources they wanted.